As revised May 1993, March 1994, March 1997, June 2002, March 2007, November 2009, March 2012, April 2017, April 2018

 Section 1

-The annual dues for members and affiliate members of the Association shall be sixty-five dollars per person.
-The annual dues for students currently enrolled in Library School shall be ten dollars.
-The annual dues for retired affiliate members shall be ten dollars.
+The annual dues for members of the Association shall be sixty-five dollars per person.
+The annual dues for students currently enrolled in an accredited library and information science/studies program shall be ten dollars.
+The annual dues for retired members shall be ten dollars.

 Section 2

-Dues shall be payable by the day of adjournment of the annual PTRC/USPTO Training Seminar.
-If no training seminar is held in a year, dues shall be payable not later than April 1 of that year.
-Membership shall be open to new members and affiliate members throughout the year.
-Dues paid by new members joining in the last quarter of the membership year shall be valid for the ensuing year.
+Dues shall be payable in January.
+Dues must be paid to vote.
+Membership shall be open to new members throughout the year.
+Dues paid by new members joining in the last quarter of the calendar year shall be valid for the ensuing year.

 Section 3